Academic Regulations and Information: Bachelor’s Programs

 |54-84 and Declaration of Major filed||Junior|

-Registration: By the beginning of each semester, students are required to formally register for classes.
+Registration: By the beginning of each term, students are required to formally register for classes.
 Currently enrolled students should register during advance registration for maximum opportunities to obtain a satisfactory class schedule.
-Late registration extends through the first five days of the fall or spring semester.
+Late registration extends through the first five days of each term.
 Students should refer to the Registrar’s home page for registration information and for details concerning course offerings, procedures, and requirements.

 Course Loads: A full-time student is one who carries at least 12 semester hours per semester.
 A student who carries fewer than 12 semester hours is classified as a part-time student.
 The following restrictions are placed on the maximum course load a student may carry in a given semester; exceptions to these policies may be made only with the written endorsement of the student’s faculty advisor and the approval of the Provost: